 Arla Foods Mayer Australia is a joint venture with Arla Foods Amba of Denmark, which is a dairy farmers' cooperative with co-ops in Denmark, Sweden, Germany, Netherlands, UK and now Australia, with FMI as the service provider.

-Trent Miller has over twenty years of experience within the plumbing and water treatment industry’s to which he holds applicable industry accreditations and licenses and a family history in the Plumbing Industry dating back to 1925.
-He has worked previously in both pre-sales and after sales management positions which included National roles.
+Trent Miller has over twenty years’ experience within the plumbing and water treatment industry’s to which he holds applicable industry accreditations and licenses and a family history in the Plumbing Industry dating back to 1925.
+He has worked previously in both pre sales and after sales management positions which included National and International roles.

-Currently, Trent serves as the A2W sales executive for MHIAA Oceania region.
+Currently, Trent serves as the A2W Manager for MHIAA Oceania region.

 Mr. Millow has held the position of New Zealand Regional Manager for Mayekawa Australia Pty Ltd since 1997.
 In this role, he is responsible for the sales, marketing and engineering of Mayekawa Compressor Units and Packages for the Industrial Refrigeration Market of New Zealand.
 Mr. Millow has been involved in the Industrial Refrigeration Industry for 30 years and has strong interests and motivation in the promotion and use of natural refrigerants within the industrial refrigeration sector.